 Each year WYSA honors outstanding contributors to youth soccer in our state based on recommendations from our members.
 The entire membership is encouraged to submit nominations of those deserving of recognition for their efforts in coaching, volunteering or administration.
-Awards will be presented at the WYSA AGM in Oshkosh on March 11, 2017.
+Awards will be presented at the WYSA AGM in Milwaukee in March 2018.
 State recipients are eligible to be named Region II winners.
-Region II winners are honored at the US Youth Soccer Workshop in Los Angeles in January 2017 where a National winner is announced.
+Region II winners are honored at the US Youth Soccer Workshop in Philadelphia in January 2018 where a National winner is announced.

 2016 Award Winners